Constraints on the curvature power spectrum from primordial black hole evaporation: The bound for PBH formation during radiation and matter domination eras

 The evaporation of the PBH formed will not affect the cosmological observables if the constraint (\ref{gencon}) is satisfied.
 The constraint line $\boldsymbol{C_M}$ is depicted in Fig. \ref{YokoR}, following the results of Ref. \cite{Carr:2009jm}.

 The inequality (\ref{b-f}) is written in terms of the black holes lifetime and yield as $\beta'(\tau) <5.3\times10^{21} (\tau/s)^{1/2} Y_\text{PBH}$.
-For lifetime $\tau<10^2$ seconds there are limits on the amount of the thermal radiation from the PBHs evaporation due to the production of entropy, that may be in conflict with the cosmological photon-to-baryon ratio, \cite{Zel'dovich3}, dark matter, e.g. the lightest supersymmetric particle, or Planck-mass relics \cite{MacGibbon:1987my, Barrow:1992hq, Carr:1994ar}, labeled {\it entropy, DM} (with dotted-dashed line due to model dependence of this constraint) and {\it Planck} respectively in our figures.
-These ultra light PBHs give interesting constraints, however, in this work we will focus on PBHs with larger lifetimes since the presence of such PBHs might be in conflict with the {\it BBN} and {\it CMB} observables implying that the $\beta(M)$ has to be particularly suppressed.
-For $\tau=10^{2}-10^{7}s$, that corresponds to $M=10^{10}-10^{12}$ g hadrodissociation processes become important and the debris deuterons and nonthermally produced $^6$Li; for $\tau= 10^7 -10^{12}$ s, that corresponds to $M=10^{12} - 10^{13}$ g, photodissociation processes overproduce $^3$He and D and put strong constraints on $\beta(M)$ \cite{Page:1976wx, MacGibbon:1991vc, Carr:1998fw, Barrau:2003nj, Carr:2016hva}.
+For lifetime $\tau<10^2$ seconds there are limits on the amount of the thermal radiation from the PBHs evaporation due to the production of entropy, that may be in conflict with the cosmological photon-to-baryon ratio, \cite{Zel'dovich3}, dark matter, e.g. the lightest supersymmetric particle, or Planck-mass remnants \cite{MacGibbon:1987my, Barrow:1992hq, Carr:1994ar, Dalianis:2019asr}, labeled {\it entropy, DM} (with dotted-dashed line due to model dependence of this constraint) and {\it Planck} respectively in our figures.
+These ultra light PBHs give interesting constraints or might explain the entire dark matter in the universe, see \cite{Dalianis:2019asr} for a recent work.
+In the following analysis we will focus on PBHs with larger lifetimes since the presence of such PBHs might be in conflict with the {\it BBN} and {\it CMB} observables implying that the $\beta(M)$ has to be particularly suppressed.
+For $\tau=10^{2}-10^{7}s$, that corresponds to $M=10^{10}-10^{12}$ g, hadrodissociation processes become important and the debris deuterons and nonthermally produced $^6$Li constrain the $\beta(M)$; for $\tau= 10^7 -10^{12}$ s, that corresponds to $M=10^{12} - 10^{13}$ g, photodissociation processes overproduce $^3$He and D and put strong constraints on $\beta(M)$ \cite{Page:1976wx, MacGibbon:1991vc, Carr:1998fw, Barrau:2003nj, Carr:2016hva}.
 In addition, the heat produced by PBHs evaporation after the time of recombination may damp small-scale CMB anisotropies contrary to observations.
 The electrons and positron scatter off the the CMB photons and heat the surrounding matter.
 The small scale CMB anisotropies will remain intact by the PBHs evaporation if $\beta'(M)\lesssim 3\times 10^{-30}(M/10^{13}\text{g})^{3.1}$ for $ 2.5 \times 10^{13}\lesssim M \lesssim 2.4 \times 10^{14} $ \cite{Chen:2003gz, Zhang:2007zzh, Carr:2009jm}.
 This is stronger than all the other available limits on the $\beta'(M)$.
 In the next sections we will utilize the BBN bound and CMB (monochromatic) bounds $\beta'(5 \times 10^{10} \text{g})<10^{-24}$ and $\beta'(2.5 \times 10^{13} \text{g})<5\times 10^{-29}$ respectively, to derive the stringent constraints on the variance of the density perturbations on small scales.